Terralego/cookiecutter-terra-back/{{cookiecutter.project_slug}}/README.md

 ./control.sh up # Should be launched once each time you want to start the stack
 ```

-**⚠️ See also ⚠️** the makinacorpus doc in the docs/tools/dockerregistry section.

 ## Launch app as foreground

 ```bash